-- No pupil will be refused admission on grounds of race, culture, religious belief or financial circumstance, however learners admitted to the school need to be sufficiently proficient in English so as not to prejudice their ability to progress academically since our school is a single medium school where English is the language of learning and teaching - 2.
-Any pupil admitted to the school is admitted to the total school programme, and will not be suspended from classes, denied access to cultural, sporting or social activities of the formal school programme on the grounds of an inability by his/her parents to meet the required school fees.
+- No pupil will be refused admission on grounds of race, culture, religious belief, or financial circumstance.
+However, learners admitted to the school need to be sufficiently proficient in English so as not to prejudice their ability to progress academically, as our school is a single medium school where English is the language of learning and teaching. - 2.
+Any pupil admitted to the school is admitted to the total school programme and will not be suspended from classes, denied access to cultural, sporting, or social activities of the formal school programme on the grounds of an inability by his/her parents to meet the required school fees. - 3.
+It is the policy of Union Preparatory School that class sizes will never be so large as to interfere with or disadvantage any learner's educational experience.
+The school is committed to maintaining class sizes that allow for individual attention and effective teaching, ensuring that every learner can thrive academically.